Nandor21/tablet2monitor/README.md

      sudo chmod +x t2m.sh
      sudo chmod +x t2m-off.sh
+     sudo chmod +x t2mqup.sh

  2.You can start t2m.sh to initiate the program and use t2m-off.sh to stop it.

 ### Note:
 - The second monitor should now show the real cursor.
-- If the background image appears split between screens, this is a minor bug and can be resolved.
+- use the "t2mqup.sh" if the vnc exits and you want contine the use